giantswarm/rfc/make-intranet-public/README.md

 Making them public enables us to collaborate with other companies more easily.
 It additionally allows us to enable outside contributors to work on projects more independently.

+A very direct (and most urgent) goal is to enable outside collaborators quickly who need to work on docs for us.
+This is mainly related to companies who will help us implement features in our managed apps but will not get full access to our private docs.

 ## Considerations

 Content in the `intranet` is not fit for our general customer base.